Isoparametric hypersurfaces in symmetric spaces of non-compact type and higher rank: Introduction

 \begin{theo} Let $M$ be a symmetric space of non-compact type and rank $\geq 3$.
 Let $S$ be the connected Lie subgroup of $AN$ with Lie algebra $\g{s}=\g{b}\oplus\g{n}$, where $\g{b}$ is any subspace of codimension at least two of $\g{a}$ such that $H_\delta\in\g{b}$.
 Then: \begin{enumerate}[\rm(i)] \item The orbit $S\cdot o$ is a minimal submanifold.
-It is non-austere for a generic choice of $\g{b}$ as above, or if $\dim \g{b}=1$.\ \item The distance tubes around $S\cdot o$ define an inhomogeneous isoparametric family of hypersurfaces with non-constant principal curvatures on $M$. \item Two choices of subspaces $\g{b}_1$, $\g{b}_2$ of $\g{a}$ as above produce congruent isoparametric families if and only if $\g{b}_2=\varphi(\g{b}_1)$ for some linear automorphism $\varphi$ of $\g{a}$ of the form $\varphi=\Ad(k)\vert_\g{a}$ with $k\in N_{\widehat{K}}(\g{a})$ and leaving $\{H_\lambda\in\g{a}:\lambda\in \Delta^+\}$ invariant. \end{enumerate} \end{theo} The condition $H_\delta\in\g{b}\subset\g{s}$ ensures that the orbit $S\cdot o$ is not only minimal, but an Einstein solvmanifold whenever $M$ is Einstein (for instance, if $M$ is irreducible); see Remark~\ref{rem:Einstein}.
+It is non-austere for a generic choice of $\g{b}$ as above, or if $\dim \g{b}=1$.\ \item The distance tubes around $S\cdot o$ define an inhomogeneous isoparametric family of hypersurfaces with non-constant principal curvatures on $M$. \item If two choices of subspaces $\g{b}_1$, $\g{b}_2$ of $\g{a}$ as above produce congruent isoparametric families, then $\g{b}_2=\varphi(\g{b}_1)$ for some $\varphi$ in the finite group $\Aut(\Delta)$ of linear isometries of $\g{a}$ that leave the subset $\{H_\lambda\in\g{a}: \lambda\in\Delta\}$ invariant. \end{enumerate} \end{theo} The condition $H_\delta\in\g{b}\subset\g{a}$ ensures that the orbit $S\cdot o$ is not only minimal, but an Einstein solvmanifold whenever $M$ is Einstein (for instance, if $M$ is irreducible); see Remark~\ref{rem:Einstein}.
 Theorem~\ref{th:explicit} guarantees that any choice of subspace $\g{b}$ of codimension at least two in $\g{a}$ containing $H_\delta$ gives rise to an inhomogeneous isoparametric family of $M$.
 The genericity condition in item (i) is only needed for the non-austerity of the focal submanifold ${S\cdot o}$.
+Here, by a generic choice we mean that $\g{b}$ can be selected in an open dense subset of the Grassmannian of $k$-dimensional subspaces of $\g{a}$ containing $H_\delta$, for some $k\in\{1,\dots,\rank M-2\}$.
 However, genericity can be substituted by explicit computable conditions in terms of the roots.
 In any case, it is easy to produce concrete examples of non-austere focal sets, the simplest method being just taking $\g{b}=\R H_\delta$.
+This implies the first claim of Theorem~\ref{th:first}.
+However, Theorem~\ref{th:explicit} provides more examples of isoparametric families than Theorem~\ref{th:first}, as tubes around $S\cdot o$ are always isoparametric with non-constant principal curvatures, independently on whether $S \cdot o$ is austere or not, and $S\cdot o$ is actually austere for certain choices of $\g{b}$.
 See the discussion around~\eqref{eq:austere_characterization}-\eqref{eq:sufficient_non_austere}, as well as Remark~\ref{rem:austere}, for further details.